leehoawki/NagiosUtils/README.md

 **cfg.part file** Configuration files needed in the installation.

 ### scripts
-Plguins to gather data from target server.
+Plugins to gather data from target server.